 Archerfield East Lothian Scotland

 King Edward I, and his troups were encamped at Archerfield during the English advance on Scotland in 1298.
 Archerfield is an area between Gullane and North Berwick on the east coast of Scotland on the A198 road.
-There are signs of a settlement in the area circa 1080 on the estate during excavation when building the golf course and cub house.
+There are signs of a settlement in the area circa 1080 on the estate during excavation when building the golf course and club house.
 Sir John Nisbet acquired the Dirleton Estate in 1663 which the present Archerfield estate was part of.
 As Dirleton Castle was not to Nisbets liking, he built a mansion house which he called Archerfield House as the Royal Archers practised in the fields close by.
 He built the present house circa 1690 to replace what was his previous home Dirleton Castle.

 Fairy Wood and Willow Walk

 Archerfield area has 3 world class golf courses a walled garden a Fairy wood (find the fairies and see their houses) and willow walk (with a wish tree which you can tie a ribbon on) both are popular with all young children.There is also a bothy, bistro and shop with a children’s secure play park.

 The Golf Course at Archerfield House, the Dirleton Links and Fidra a course with both parkland and links, are both exceptional also a place to land your helicopter and have breakfast, lunch and dinner, next door the Renascence Club has everyone in Golf circles talking of a high standard challenging golf course for professional and amateur golfers.